Skip to main content

 OPT FOR REWEARABLE CLOTHING.

-The more versatile the clothing, the better off you are.
+When planning out how to pack light for winter travel, the more versatile the clothing, the better off you are.
 That’s why Wilson swears by simple black leggings.
 “You can wear them with anything—long sweaters and long coats—and re-wear them a bunch,” she says.
 She also gives her sweaters extra mileage by packing very thin V-neck T-shirts to layer under them.
 They absorb any sweat, don’t take up much space, and are easy to wash (even in the sink!), which keeps sweaters feeling (and smelling) fresh.

 INVEST IN PACKING CUBES.